|Rev'd Canon Patrick Curran

 Canon Curran is eager to commend the Christian faith to this generation as a living tradition as practised in the Church of England and the wider Anglican Communion, in order that we may pass through things temporal so that we lose not our hold on the things eternal.
 He is blessed to be serving an international congregation committed to this tradition.
 He is aware that through the church building, and the gathered church Sunday by Sunday, he is privileged to see the gifts of faith made manifest.

-May this living tradition always be inspired by words from a prayer by Bishop Thomas Ken (1637-1711):
+May this living tradition always be inspired by a prayer from Bishop Thomas Ken (1637-1711):

 make the door of this house wide enough